 Beauty and the Beast (Europe)

-About Beauty and the Beast (Europe)
+Getting to Know Beauty and the Beast (Europe)

 Beauty and the Beast (Europe) is a Nintendo Entertainment System title released in the early 1990s, which adapts the classic fairy tale into a video game format.
 The game was part of the NES library during a time when licensed games based on popular movies and stories were common.
 This European release brought the game to players who were eager for family-friendly platform experiences on the NES, a console nearing the end of its commercial life cycle.